sxie21/model_serve_infra/README.md

         Create kafka topic by `docker-compose -f ./simulator/kafka_producer/docker-compose.yaml exec -it kafka kafka-topics.sh --bootstrap-server localhost:9092 --create --topic trainingdata`

-        To run kakfa consumer and feed metrics into prometheus, run `./simulator/kafka_consumer/install_and_run.sh`
+        To run kakfa consumer and feed metrics into prometheus, run `./simulator/kafka_consumer/install.sh && nohup  node consumer.js &`

-        For ubuntu somehow `host.docker.internal` cannot be refered to hostip :(, consumer is not running in docker and training data metrics target address in `./config/prometheus/prometheus.yml` has to be manually set and restart docker if needed by docker-compose restart prometheus
+        For ubuntu somehow `host.docker.internal` cannot be refered to hostip :(, consumer is not running in docker and training data metrics target address in `./config/prometheus/prometheus.yml` has to be manually set.

         Z-score of input feature x1 and x2 are calculated on Grafana together with other monitoring metrics